 Plagiarism is defined as using the words or ideas of others and presenting them as your own.
 UNSW and CSE treat plagiarism as academic misconduct, which means that it carries penalties as severe as being excluded from further study at UNSW.
 There are several on-line sources to help you understand what plagiarism is and how it is dealt with at UNSW:

-If you haven't done so yet, please take the time to read the full text of
+If you have not done so yet, please take the time to read the following in full:

 The pages below describe the policies and procedures in more detail:

 You should also read the following page which describes your rights and responsibilities in the CSE context:

 Resource created Wednesday 02 September 2020, 11:30:11 AM, last modified Thursday 17 September 2020, 05:00:03 PM.